shockscript/spec/src/_BASE/doc-comments.md

 # Documentation comments

 Documentation comments use the format `/** */`, with lines optionally beginning with `*`.
-Markdown notation is supported in SXDoc comments.
+Markdown notation is supported in documentation comments.

 ## Local images

-SXDoc comments may refer to relative images.
+Documentation comments may refer to relative images.

 ## Supported tags